 - Figure out what you need.
 Although there’s no limit to the number of added features cars come with nowadays, focus more on functionality.
 Ask yourself a few questions to figure out the type of car you need, such as how many passengers you’d be carrying, which features are needed (e.g., navigation) and how important is warranty & service contract to you.

 - Know your budget.
 Sketchy sales agents may convince you to buy a car that has left you smitten but you can’t realistically afford.
-Knowing your budget allows you to filter through the options available and think through your decision carefully, instead of getting distracted by grander cars.
+Knowing your budget allows you to filter through the options available and think through your decision carefully.

 - Look around.
-Visit dealerships in the Dubai to check out cars that meet your requirements or go to large dealer locations, like Al Awir.
-Don’t have the time or don’t want to deal with agents?
-Check out ads on Dubizzle.com or the classified sections of newspapers like Khaleej Times and Gulf News.
+Visit dealerships in the Dubai like Al Awir or check out ads on Dubizzle.com or the classified sections of newspapers like Khaleej Times and Gulf News..
 Buying a used car in Dubai from a dealer means paying a 25-30% premium compared to buying straight from the owner!

 - Don’t skip the inspection.
 Was it love at first sight?
 Here’s what you need to watch out for:

-- Exterior: Most people get hung up on small scratches, but those can easily be polished away.
-You should worry more about signs of accidents – look for misaligned body panels or use a paint meter to check for a paint job.
+- Exterior: Look for signs of accidents – look for misaligned body panels or use a paint meter to check for a paint job.

 - Test drive: A test drive can tell you more about the car, such as whether the key turns easily, the car is properly aligned and all the components are fully functional.